BlokasLabs/pisound-docs/docs/faqs.md

 The latest version of Sonic Pi bundled with Raspbian Desktop works out of the box without any manual changes!
 Just start it from the menu -> Programming -> Sonic Pi!

-If you dont' have Sonic Pi installed or want to get it upgraded, then run these commands in a terminal:
+If you don't have Sonic Pi installed or want to get it upgraded, then run these commands in a terminal:

 ```
 sudo apt update